 When they arent working, Jordan plays roller derby, cooks, and crafts.

-Elisabeth was raised in Jacksonville, Florida and graduated with a Bachelor's in Psychology from Florida State University and a Master's of Public Health from University of North Florida.
+Elisabeth was raised in Jacksonville, Florida and graduated with a Bachelor's in Psychology from Florida State University and a Master's of Public Health from the University of North Florida.
 She loves being able to apply a truly public health approach to improving the mental health of the students on campus, especially since improving mental health through public health techniques is such a new practice in the mental health world.
-Making a difference with students and working with the great team in Wellness and Prevention keep her excited to come into work every day.
-In her off-time, Elisabeth is usually playing with her dog or cat, enjoying all that Boone has to offer with her friends, contra-dancing, or reading a good book
+Making a difference with students and working with the great team in Wellness & Prevention Services keep her excited to come into work every day.
+In her off-time, Elisabeth is usually playing with her dog or cat, enjoying all that Boone has to offer with her friends, contra-dancing, or reading a good book.

 Asst.
 Director / Coordinator for Alcohol & Other Drug Services